Marker Logo

 this page online

-flies.
-The Garden of Remembrance (a few steps from this marker); The St. Leonard Polling House (within shouting distance of this marker); St. Leonard Polling House and Garden of Remembrance (about 400 feet away, measured in a direct line); St. Leonard Creek (approx. 1.6 miles away); Early Settlements (approx. 1.6 miles away); Brewhouse (approx. 1.6 miles away); Christ Church (approx. 2.3 miles away); One-Room School (approx. 2.3 miles away).
+location, measured as the crow flies: The Garden of Remembrance (a few steps from this marker); The St. Leonard Polling House (within shouting distance of this marker); St. Leonard Polling House and Garden of Remembrance (about 400 feet away, measured in a direct line); St. Leonard Creek (approx. 1.6 miles away); Early Settlements (approx. 1.6 miles away); Brewhouse (approx. 1.6 miles away); Christ Church (approx. 2.3 miles away); One-Room School (approx. 2.3 miles away).
 Touch for a list and map of all markers in St. Leonard.

 Turning Point Marker image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), September 12, 2021
+Photographed by Devry Becker Jones (CC0), September 12, 2021

 2. Turning Point Marker